9 Basic Rules Of Scaffolding You Shouldn’t Ignore

 3. Consider the height of your construction

-Faulty scaffolds are the major causes of accidents experienced on construction sites.
-These scaffolding have high potential to collapse and cause serious injuries or even fatalities.
+Faulty scaffolds are the major cause of accidents experienced on construction sites.
+These scaffolding have a high potential to collapse and cause serious injuries or even fatalities.

 Before you begin construction or the setting up of a scaffold, you must take into consideration the projected height of the building.
 This helps you avoid preventable errors or mistakes.

-The good thing is, most scaffolding comes with a label on how to use them and their limitations.
-You will need these instructions to avoid going beyond your scaffolding requirements, which might eventually lead to accidents in your construction site.
+The good thing is, most scaffolding comes with a label on how to use them and its limitations.
+You will need these instructions to avoid going beyond your scaffolding requirements, which might eventually lead to accidents on your construction site.